leonardnzekwe/sorting_algorithms/README.md

 ## Files

-- The File naming convention is based on the function it contains and its purpose
+- The File naming convention is based on the name of function it contains and its purpose

 ## Limitations